-- OCS foundation installation continued in Segment 2. - Fabrication of cantilevers and brackets continued at the Contractor's South San Francisco warehouse. - OCS poles and cantilever arm installation and bracket setting continued in Segment (S) 2 Work Area (WA) 5 and S2WA4. - Potholing at proposed OCS locations and utility locations continued in Segments 1, 2, 3, and 4 in advance of foundation installation.
+- OCS foundation installation continued in Segment 2. - Fabrication of cantilevers and brackets continued at the Contractor's South San Francisco warehouse. - OCS pole installation, cantilever arm installation, insulator installation, balance weight installation, and bracket setting continued in Segment (S) 2 Work Area (WA) 5 and S2WA4. - Potholing at proposed OCS locations and utility locations continued in Segments 1, 2, 3, and 4 in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and began designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before the installation of foundations at those locations. - Relocation of signal cables found in conflict with planned OCS foundations continued as conflicts are identified. - Performed ductbank, transformer secondary containment wall, storm drain, and pull box installation at TPS-2. - Performed site work, ductbank installation, and transformer foundation work at TPS-1. - Continued ductbank and foundation installation in Segment 2 for signal and wayside power cube units. - Began ductbank installation in Segment 4 at Auzerais Avenue in preparation for signal house installation. - Continued progression of the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.
+The conflicts must be resolved before the installation of foundations at those locations. - Relocation of signal cables found in conflict with planned OCS foundations continued as conflicts are identified. - Continued ductbank, conduit, and drainage installation at TPS-2. - Completed transformer foundations and installed main transformers at TPS-1.
+Conduit and ductbank installation will continue on the site. - Completed site clearance and transformer pad at PS-7 in preparation of transformer installation in February. - Began site clearance and preparation at SWS-1. - Continued ductbank and foundation installation in Segment 2 for signal and wayside power cube units at Control point (CP) Scott. - Continued ductbank installation and installed signal house in Segment 4 at Auzerais Avenue. - Began impedance bond installation in Segment 4 and Segment 1. - Continued tree pruning and removals in Segment 3. - Continued progression of the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.